dockerator/dockerator-elixir/README.md

 * `:dockerator_ssh_agent` - (optional) - a boolean indicating whether
   we should use SSH agent for the build.
 Defaults to `false`.
 Turn it on if you're using dependencies that are hosted on private git/SSH repositories.
+* `:dockerator_source_dirs` - (optional) - a list of strings containing a list
+  of source directories that will be copied to the build image.
+Defaults to `["config", "lib", "rel", "priv", "web"]`.
 * `:dockerator_release_extra_docker_commands` - optional - a list of strings that
   will contain extra commands that will be added to the release image.
 For example you can add something like `["EXPOSE 4000"]`.